awsdocs/aws-cdk-guide/v2/multiple_languages.md

 ------
 #### [ C\# ]

 In C\#, you import types with the `using` directive\.
-There are two styles, which give you access either all the types in the specified namespace using their plain names, or let you refer to the namespace itself using an alias\.
+There are two styles\.
+One gives you access to all the types in the specified namespace by using their plain names\.
+With the other, you can refer to the namespace itself by using an alias\.

-Packages are named like `Amazon.CDK.AWS.xxx` for AWS Construct Library packages \(the core module is `Amazon.CDK`\)\.
+Packages are named like `Amazon.CDK.AWS.xxx` for AWS Construct Library packages\. \(The core module is `Amazon.CDK`\.\)

 ```
 // Make CDK base classes available under cdk